space-wizards/docs/src/en/general-development/tips/debugging-tools.md

 # Debugging Tools

-Now, youe get to the part that every developer loves: tracking down the obscure heisenbug that keeps leaking all of SS14's memory!
+Now, you get to the part that every developer loves: tracking down the obscure Heisenbug that keeps leaking all of SS14's memory!

 This is a very disorganized guide that tries to touch on everything that you can use at your disposal.
 If you are trying to figure out a bug, I welcome you to try to follow the guide in order to pare down what could possibly be going wrong.

 ```admonish note
 The lowest hanging fruit for debugging is just running the tests that were already written for you to find out what went wrong.
 Please test your code!